 Use Video Editing Software like Camtasia

-This method is relatively easy, and it can save some time when you’re uploading the video to multiple platforms.
+This method is relatively easy and can save time when uploading videos to multiple platforms.
 There are two big downsides, though.
-The first is that users don’t have the option to disable closed captions if they want to here, because the text has become part of the video itself instead of an add-on feature.
+The first is that users don’t have the option to disable closed captions here, because the text has become part of the video itself instead of an add-on feature.
 The second is that this isn’t an actual SRT file, so it isn’t crawlable, and you lose some of that SEO potential.

 Create Your Own SRT Files with Text Editing Software

 This is typically the most complicated way to create SRT files.
-Some advertisers and video production companies prefer it, so we’re giving you the option here, too.
+Some advertisers and video production companies prefer it, so we’re offering you the option here as well.

-Aside from the time consuming nature of getting the transcription right, the trickiest part here is going to be getting the formatting of the file exactly right.
+Aside from the time-consuming nature of getting the transcription right, the trickiest part here is ensuring the file’s formatting is exactly correct.

 The subtitle must be formatted accordingly: